Foxboro station: Station design

 Foxboro station is located in the northern part of Foxboro, adjacent to the Gillette Stadium sports complex and Patriot Place shopping center.
 It is on the far east side of the site, and is separated from the rest of the complex by the Neponset River.
 A pedestrian walkway from the station runs under an access road and to the north end of the stadium.
-The station has a single side platform serving the main track of the Framingham Secondary, with a mini-high section at the south end for accessibility; a passing siding allows freight trains to pass stopped passenger trains at the station.
+The station has an 800 foot-long accessible high-level side platform on the west side of the main track of the Framingham Secondary.
+A freight passing siding is located on the east side of the main track; a temporary platform can be installed to serve that track.